-What a great tour around the UK with our collecting customers visiting Torquay, Lands End, Cornwell, Launceston, Royal Worcester, Wheal Martin, The Eden Project, Saint Michaels Mount, Screech Owl Park, Nottingham to meet with Robin Hood, (who was our tour guide around Nottingham), before heading for York and Whitby.
-Then onto the Moorcroft factory to make our own special piece of Moorcroft, where we also get to mix with some of the staff and artists to see how Moorcroft is made first hand.
+During August 2015 what a great tour we had with our traveling group of collectors.
+Going around the UK visiting Torquay, Lands End, Cornwell, Launceston, Royal Worcester, Wheal Martin, The Eden Project, Saint Michaels Mount, Screech Owl Park, Nottingham to meet with Robin Hood, (who was our tour guide around Snottingham), before heading for York and Whitby.
+Then onto the Moorcroft factory to make our own special piece of Moorcroft where we also get to mix with some of the staff and artists to see how Moorcroft is made first hand.
 It was a priority to see Weal Martin early in the tour as this is where the clay comes from to make the beautiful Moorcroft pottery and most other pottery in the UK and it did not disappoint with its water-driven machinery from 100+ years ago all on display.
 Then finally we saw the Wedgewood factory and Roal Crown Derby.

 This was a huge disused quarry that they didn’t know what to do with, so they decided to collect plants from around the world and build an ark to preserve all the species and what a great place it is to visit.
 Whilst we were there they had a few dinosaurs roaming around amongst the crowds entertaining the children.
 Plus the place is full of extraordinary art pieces scattered around the property.
 We would recommend this place to anyone travelling to the UK.

 Royal Worcester was a treat to see the fabulous pieces that used to be produced out of this factory.
 At one stage the factory was owned by the Worcestershire sauce manufacturers.

 Saint Michaels Mount

 St Michaels Mount was so full of history with Monks and takeovers and shipwrecks, you could spend a whole day here easily, then there is the town itself where I got a great Cornish crab sandwich!;-)